NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Cloud Basics--DOCID21/Introduction to Cloud Storage--DOCID39.md

 automatically format and mount the ephemeral disk.
 For example, Ubuntu creates an ext3 partition and mounts it at '/mnt'.
-For operating systems that don't do it automatically, you can format it by executing `mkfs.ext4 /dev/vdb` in the command line and mount it by executing `mount /dev/vdb /mnt`.
-You need to have root permission to do this.
+For operating systems that don't do it automatically, you can format it by executing `mkfs.ext4 /dev/vdb` in the command line and mount it by executing `sudo mount /dev/vdb /mnt`.
+You need to have root or sudo permission to do this.

 Data stored on ephemeral disk are only persistent until the termination or